-Since 2005, Professor Schieman has collected data from more than 40,000 workers in the United States and Canada.
-He uses diverse methodologies–including surveys, focus groups, interviews, and free-text designs–to understand what people think and feel about work–and its effects on the self, status, and well-being.
-His research has been supported by $5.1 million in grant awards from the National Institute of Occupational Safety and Health, the Canadian Institutes of Health Research, the Social Science and Humanities Research Council, the National Institute on Aging, the University of Toronto COVID-19 Action Initiative, and the Ontario Mental Health Foundation.
-He has published more than 100 papers in peer-reviewed journals including American Sociological Review, Social Forces, Work & Occupations, Journal of Marriage and Family, Journal of Health and Social Behavior, Social Psychology Quarterly, Social Problems, Work & Stress, and others.
+Since 2005, Professor Schieman has collected data from more than 55,000 workers in Canada, the United States, and South Korea.
+He uses diverse methodologies–including nationally representative surveys, in-depth interviews, focus groups, and free-text designs–to understand what people think and feel about work and its effects on the self, status, and well-being.
+His research has been supported by more than $5.5 million in grant awards from the National Institute of Occupational Safety and Health, the Canadian Institutes of Health Research, the Social Science and Humanities Research Council, the National Institute on Aging, the University of Toronto COVID-19 Action Initiative, and the Ontario Mental Health Foundation.
+He has published more than 120 papers in peer-reviewed journals including American Sociological Review, Social Forces, Work & Occupations, Journal of Marriage and Family, Journal of Health and Social Behavior, Social Psychology Quarterly, Social Problems, Work & Stress, and others.

 Studying the Quality of Work and Economic Life

-From October 26 to November 27 of 2023, Professor Schieman partnered with YouGov to survey 5,000 American workers, representing one of the largest nationally representative surveys of workers’ attitudes, perceptions, and beliefs–not only about their own personal job conditions and qualities, but their perceptions of their fellow American workers’ job conditions and qualities.
-The MESSI contains novel measures of what Professor Schieman calls “perception glitches” as well as a range of job values, self-concepts, mental health, and well-being.
+In 2023, 2024, 2025, and 2026, Professor Schieman partnered with YouGov and ARG to conduct four nationally representative surveys of American workers (Total N = 11,500).
+These surveys provide a unique portrait of workers’ attitudes, perceptions, and beliefs.
+The MESSI measures not only workers’ perceptions about their own personal job conditions and qualities, but also their perceptions of their fellow American workers’ job conditions and qualities.
+The MESSI contains novel measures of “perception glitches” and a range of job values, self-concepts, and well-being.

-In February/March of 2022 and 2023, Professor Schieman partnered with Angus Reid Global to survey two nationally representative samples of American workers in the United States (5,000 in total).
-One objective is to provide a 50-year history from 1970 to the present of trends in the quality of worklife and how it shapes the sense of self and identity, status, and well-being.
-His research revisits some of the classic questions from the 1972/1973 and 1977 Quality of Employment Surveys as well as the Quality of Worklife Module of the General Social Survey.
+In 2022 and 2023, Professor Schieman partnered with ARG to field two nationally representative surveys of American workers and one nationally representative sample of Canadian workers (N = 6,928).
+One main objective was to provide a 50-year snapshot of change from 1970 to the present in the quality of worklife.
+His research excavated some of the classic questions from the 1972/1973 and 1977 Quality of Employment Survey (hence the name Quality of Employment Survey – Updated).

 American Quality of Work & Economic Life Study (A-QWELS)